RobHofmann/HomeAssistant-GreeClimateComponent/README.md

      target_temp_step: 1
      encryption_key: <OPTIONAL: custom encryption key>
      uid: <some kind of device identifier.
 NOTE: for some devices this is optional>
      temp_sensor: <entity id of the EXTERNAL temperature sensor.
-For example: sensor.bedroom_temperature.
-NOTE: this attaches an external temperature sensor to your AC.
-Gree unfortunately doesnt support a "current temperature" on its own.>
+For example: sensor.bedroom_temperature>
      lights: <OPTIONAL: input_boolean to switch AC lights mode on/off.
 For example: input_boolean.first_ac_lights>
      xfan: <OPTIONAL: input_boolean to switch AC xfan mode on/off.
 For example: input_boolean.first_ac_xfan>
      health: <OPTIONAL: input_boolean used to switch the Health option on/off of your first AC.
 For example: input_boolean.first_ac_health>